kairichard/propel-issue-decimal-zero-length/readme.md

 Propel issue

-When working with a legacy database that has field like the follwing
+When working with a legacy database that has field like the following

 ```mysql
   `field_name` decimal(11,0) DEFAULT NULL